LameName/2DaysLeft/README.md

 2DaysLeft
 =========

 Study project for C/C++ lecture.
-It will implemented a simple space invaders game.
+It will implemented a simple pong clone.